goharbor/harbor/SECURITY.md

 **IMPORTANT: Do not file public issues on GitHub for security vulnerabilities**

 To report a vulnerability or a security-related issue, use [GitHub private vulnerability reporting](https://github.com/goharbor/harbor/security/advisories/new): open the [Security tab](https://github.com/goharbor/harbor/security) of the affected repository and click **Report a vulnerability**.
-The report is only visible to the Harbor Security Team, which is made up of Harbor maintainers who have committer and release permissions.
+The report is visible only to you and the Harbor Security Team, which is made up of Harbor maintainers who have committer and release permissions.
 Reports will be addressed within 3 business days, including a detailed plan to investigate the issue and any potential workarounds to perform in the meantime.
 Do not report non-security-impacting bugs through this channel.
 Use [GitHub issues](https://github.com/goharbor/harbor/issues/new/choose) instead.

-Filing a report requires a GitHub account.
-If you cannot use GitHub, email the details of the vulnerability to cncf-harbor-security@lists.cncf.io instead.
+Note that filing a report requires a GitHub account.

 ### Proposed Report Content
 Provide a descriptive title and in the description of the report include the following information: